QuimSoggyBum/Quims-Menus/README.md

 </p>

 # Quims-Menus
-MCretor Plugin to add some Vanilla GUI bindings to custom blocks like Crafting Tables.
+MCretor Plugin to add some Vanilla GUI bindings to custom blocks like Crafting Tables, it also adds some useful block related functions.

-Hello and welcome to my first ever little plugin, I seen a few people asking how to open the vanilla crafting table or other menus, well I was able to get this to work on mod I took ownership of so I have converted it to a plugin.
+Hello and welcome to my first ever little plugin, I have seen a few people asking how to open the vanilla crafting table or other menus, well I was able to get this to work on mod I took ownership of so I have converted it to a plugin, and added a few useful functions down the line.

 ## Current Version
  - 0.0.0.7